shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 			});
 ```

-Here we have create 2 instruction
+Here we have created 2 instruction

 1. To the system program to create a Program drived account with the space of `96` and lamports which are equal to `0.03(admin cut)+solana rent+total amount user want to send`.
-2. We have created a instruction to our Program we have passed the account that will be used which corresponds to `accounts: &[AccountInfo],` in our program in `keys`, `programId` is the address we got when we deployed our program and `data` is equal to `data_to_send` variable.
+2. We have created an instruction to our Program we have passed the account that will be used which corresponds to `accounts: &[AccountInfo],` in our program in `keys`, `programId` is the address we got when we deployed our program and `data` is equal to `data_to_send` variable.

-Then we create a transaction object we have used `setPayerAndBlockhashTransaction` function which we will add later.
+Then we create a transaction object we have used the `setPayerAndBlockhashTransaction` function which we will add later.
-Once we have the transation object we have send the transaction with the help of wallet.
-We have then dispached the result.
+Once we have the transaction object we have to send the transaction with the help of the wallet.
+We have then dispatched the result.
-In case of an error we can just alert.
+In case of an error, we can just alert the user.

 ```js
 			const trans = await setPayerAndBlockhashTransaction(